Vlaek/AngularTestProject/README.md

 - ng new "project_name" --no-standalone --routing - used to create an angular application using app.module.ts
 - ng serve - used to run your application
+- ng g c "component_name" - used to create an angular component